g4eml/RP2040_OOK48_LCD/README.md

 Real time visual confirmation of the message, character by character.
 No need to wait 30 seconds to see if the reception has succeeded.

 Uses the GPS 1 Pulse per second signal for accurate character synchronisation.

+Optional 2 Seconds per character mode which increases the decode sensitiviy slightly.

 Stand alone Device with LCD touch screen display.